camba1/langChainDemo/README.md

 ### Setup LangSmith (Optional)
 LangSmith will help us trace, monitor and debug LangChain applications.
-You can sign up for a free Langsmith account [here](https://smith.langchain.com/).
+You can sign up for a free LangSmith account [here](https://smith.langchain.com/).
 If you don't have access, you can skip this section, but you will be missing out on some pretty cool stuff :)